 ALGEBRA is a method of written calculations.
 And what is a calculation but replacing one set of symbols with another?
 In arithmetic we replace '2 + 2' with '4.'
 In algebra we may replace 'a + (−b)' with 'a − b.'

 We call that a formal rule.
 It shows how an expression written in one form may be replaced with a different form.
 The = sign means "may be rewritten as" or "may be replaced by."

 If p and q are statements (equations), then a rule

 p implies q,

-means: We may replace statement p with statement q.
+means: We may replace—in the sense of follow—statement p with statement q.
 For example,

 x + a = b implies x = b − a.

-That means that we may replace the statement 'x + a = b' with the statement 'x = b − a.'
+That means that we may follow the statement 'x + a = b' with the statement 'x = b − a.'

 Algebra depends on how things look.
-We can say, then, that algebra is a system of formal rules.
-The following are what we are permitted to write.
+We can say, then, that algebra is a system of formal—grammatical—rules.
+What follows are what we are permitted to write.